Updated December 2015

 - 2 Montgomery County health care employers exhibited with 2015 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.

-- 3 enrollments in KU Medical Center continuing education courses and conferences by Montgomery County health care professionals in Fiscal Year 2015.
+- 426 enrollments in KU Medical Center continuing education/professional development courses and conferences by Montgomery County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

-- 112 professional education and administrative visits in Montgomery County occurred in FY14 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
+- 112 professional education and administrative visits in Montgomery County occurred in FY15 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Advancing Health Care Access

-- Montgomery County residents saw KU Medical Center health care providers 56 times via telemedicine in FY14.
-An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Montgomery County residents saw KU Medical Center health care providers 12 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the KU Center for Telemedicine and Telehealth.

 Are we forgetting anything?